 Additionally, the resignations and mutual termination agreements made by parents within the first three years of the child being adopted or taken on by the family must always be validated and confirmed by such mothers or fathers through a special procedure.
 Failure to follow the special procedure may render the resignation/mutual termination agreement ineffective (see above, Maternity rights).

-After childbirth, in addition to the maternity and paternity rights above, male and female employees can take parental leave for up to six months each (with an overall limit of ten months together, or 11 months if the father takes a leave of longer than three months), until the child is eight years old.
+After childbirth, in addition to the maternity and paternity rights above, male and female employees can take parental leave for up to six months each (with an overall limit of ten months together, or 11 months if the father takes a leave of not less than three months), until the child is 12 years old.
 Single parents are entitled to ten months' leave.
 Employees receive an allowance amounting to 30% of their salary during parental leave, for an overall maximum of six months, until the child is six years old.
 The parental leave can be enjoyed on an hourly or daily basis.

 The law provides for several kinds of paid ordinary or extraordinary leave entitlements for subordinate employees who are:

 Married to, or have relatives who are, adult dependants, whose disability is of a serious nature and has been assessed by a state medical panel.

 Ordinary leave entitlements include three days' paid leave per month, up to two hours paid leave per day and an extension of the optional six months' parental leave until the child is aged three.
 During this last period, employees receive an allowance amounting to 30% of their salary.
 Additionally, employees are entitled to request up to two years' extraordinary leave, during which the employee receives a monthly amount equal to the normal monthly salary, up to a fixed gross annual threshold set up each year by the Ministry of Labour (which is equal to EUR47,445.82 for 2015).